Fabio Fognini: 2013: ATP titles and top 20 ranking

-Fognini was defeated by Roberto Bautista-Agut in five sets in the first round of the 2013 Australian Open.
+Fognini was defeated by Roberto Bautista Agut in five sets in the first round of the 2013 Australian Open.
 He and Bolelli embarked on another deep Grand Slam run in the doubles, reaching the semi-finals, where they lost to the World No. 1 pair, Bob and Mike Bryan.

 He reached his first singles quarterfinal of the season at Buenos Aires, losing to top seed David Ferrer in straight sets (whilst winning the doubles alongside Bolelli).
 The next week, Fognini achieved a career-best performance at ATP 500 events with a semi-finals showing in Acapulco, defeating Stanislas Wawrinka along the way and again losing to Ferrer (but this time taking a set).
 Just over a week later, Fognini set up a clash with World No. 1 Novak Djokovic, after defeating Aljaž Bedene for the second time in three weeks to reach the second round of the Indian Wells Masters.
 After being bagelled in the first, Fognini wildly celebrated upon winning his first game in the second, heroically taking the set from 2–4 down.
 He subsequently lost the third.
 In Miami, Fognini was seeded at a Masters event for the first time in his career, earning a bye to the second round.
 He defeated Michaël Llodra, and lost to Ferrer again in the third round.

 The start of the European clay season saw Fognini gain another top 20 victory, defeating fellow Italian Andreas Seppi in the first round of the Monte Carlo Masters in a typically tumultuous affair with an almost complete lack of momentum.
 He carried on his rich vein of form to straight-set both Albert Ramos and No. 4 seed Tomáš Berdych (his second victory over the Czech in Monte Carlo) to reach his first career quarterfinal in a Masters event.
-Here, Fognini played another amazing match to beat Richard Gasquet, his second top-10 victory in a row, in straight sets to reach the semi-finals of a Masters for the first time, projecting his ranking to a new career-high of World No. 24.
+Here, Fognini played another amazing match to beat Richard Gasquet, his second consecutive top-10 victory, in straight sets to reach the semi-finals of a Masters for the first time, projecting his ranking to a new career-high of World No. 24.
 In the semi-finals, he failed to gain any real rhythm, losing to World No. 1 Djokovic.
 In Madrid, Fognini was involved in another highly unorthodox match, losing in a final set tiebreak to Mikhail Youzhny in the first round.
 He served for the match in the third set and three match points.
-Fognini then lost nine points in a row, only to save two match points himself.
-In the tiebreak, he went up a minibreak, lost five points in a row, won four in a row and lost.
+Fognini then lost nine consecutive points, only to save two match points himself.
+In the tiebreak, he went up a minibreak, lost five consecutive points, won four consecutively then lost.
 At the French Open, he lost in the third round to eventual champion Rafael Nadal.